hygieia/hygieia/bitbucket-scm-collector/README.md

 ```
 to package the collector into an executable JAR file.
 Copy this file to your server and launch it using :
 ```
-java -jar stash-collector.jar
+java -jar bitbucket-collector.jar
 ```
 You will need to provide an **application.properties** file that contains information about how
-to connect to the Dashboard MongoDB database instance, as well as properties the Stash collector requires.
+to connect to the Dashboard MongoDB database instance, as well as properties the Bitbucket collector requires.
 See
 the Spring Boot [documentation](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config-application-property-files)
 for information about sourcing this properties file.